 For the mouse test set, the difference in performance is much smaller, as there are no labels to use in ALBias for the test genes.
-Yet we still see a performance increase in our algorithms across all metrics except the TopScore1000, due to better biases for genes with
+Yet we still see a performance increase in our algorithms across nearly all metrics, due to better biases for genes with

 edges connected to test genes.